axioned/handbook/zoho.md

     - Work hours
   - Priority
   - Recurring: Set a task as recurrent if it's going to happen more than once.(New task will be created automatically once you close the current task)

+## Manage Task Status

+Just like tracking hours against your task is important, equally important is keeping the status of Task updated.

+- Navigate to Projects.
+- Go to particular Project OR search for the project using search icon present on the upper bar.
+- Navigate to Tasks.
+- Change the status from the Dropdown.
+- In Kanban view, drag the task to respective status swimlane.

 ## Creating Issues